-It is an Objective of Dublin City Council:
+It is the Policy of Dublin City Council:

+National Climate Action Policy CA1 To support the implementation of national objectives on climate change including the 'Climate Action Plan 2021: Securing Our Future' (including any subsequent updates to or replacement thereof), the 'National Adaptation Framework' 2018 and the 'National Energy and Climate Plan for Ireland 2021-2030' and other relevant policy and legislation.
+CA2 Mitigation and Adaptation To prioritise and implement measures to address climate change by way of both effective mitigation and adaptation responses in accordance with available guidance and best practice.
-Dublin City Council Climate Change Action Plan

-To implement Dublin City Council's 2019 Climate Change Action Plan in consultation and partnership with stakeholders including the Dublin Metropolitan Climate Action Regional Office (CARO), Codema, residents and elected representatives.

-Variation of Development Plan to Reflect New Guidance / Legislation

-To consider a future variation(s) of the development plan, where required, to ensure consistency with the approach to climate action recommended in forthcoming ministerial guidelines, any other relevant guidelines and/or relevant legislation and government climate action policy.

-Quantification of Greenhouse Gases

-To support the Eastern and Midland Regional Assembly (EMRA) in identifying a robust method for quantifying the relative GHG impacts of alternative spatial planning policies as part of the European Union ESPON 'QGasSP' research programme.
+It is an Objective of Dublin City Council: Dublin City Council Climate Change Action Plan To implement Dublin City Council's 2019 Climate Change Action Plan in CAO1 consultation and partnership with stakeholders including the Dublin Metropolitan Climate Action Regional Office (CARO), Codema, residents and elected representatives.
+Variation of Development Plan to Reflect New Guidance / Legislation To consider a future variation(s) of the development plan, where required, to CAO2 ensure consistency with the approach to climate action recommended in forthcoming ministerial guidelines, any other relevant guidelines and/or relevant legislation and government climate action policy.
+Quantification of Greenhouse Gases To support the Eastern and Midland Regional Assembly (EMRA) in identifying a CAO3 robust method for quantifying the relative GHG impacts of alternative spatial planning policies as part of the European Union ESPON 'QGasSP' research programme.